smartdevicelink/sdl_evolution/proposals/0270-Add-means-to-launch-with-optimum-appHMIType.md

 ## Alternatives considered

-Add a new API to notify AppHMIType to be launched.
+- One alternative considered was adding a new API to notify AppHMIType to be launched, but the scope of impact is wider than this proposal.
+- Another alternative considered was creating two different SDL implementations, e.g. two services for Android.
+However, if it is necessary to create an additional mechanism to cooperate, the implementation burden will increase.